George Speaight: Later life

-In 1968 Speaight became a trustee of Pollock's Toy Museum after its then owner Marguerite Fawdry turned her private museum into an educational charitable trust.
+In 1968, Speaight became a trustee of Pollock's Toy Museum after its then owner Marguerite Fawdry turned her private museum into an educational charitable trust.
 He retired as a trustee in 2003 and in his honour Pollock's held the exhibition - 'George Speaight, a Life in Toy Theatre'.

 Speaight left reference publishing in 1974, but continued with theatrical activities during a long retirement.
-In 1980 he published The Book of Clowns and A History of the Circus.
+In 1980, he published The Book of Clowns and A History of the Circus.
 The George Speaight Collection of theatrical ephemera and archive material is held by the Department of Theatre and Performance at the Victoria and Albert Museum in London.

-In 1946 he married Mary Olive Mudd, a wood engraver.
-He was much affected by her death, five weeks before his own in December 2005, aged 91.
-Together they had a son, Antony Speaight, QC, and a daughter, Margaret Hebblethwaite, the journalist.
+In 1946, Speaight married Mary Olive Mudd, a wood engraver.
+They had two children together, including journalist Margaret Speaight.
+He died on 22 December 2005, aged 91.